elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Unix timestamp when the Fork Phase ends that was started on the specified Universe, as an unsigned 256-bit integer.
+* (string) Unix timestamp when the Fork Phase ends that was started on the specified Universe, as a stringified unsigned integer.
+If a Fork has not occurred in the Universe, "0" will be returned.

 ### augur.api.Universe.getForkingMarket(p, callback)